 When designing and choosing colors, it is important to consider cultural differences in the perception of color For example, white in western society is the symbol of purity but in some influences the audience and helps the creation of aesthetics.
 So, it is useful for designers to understand color psychology and symbolism.

 We have a thorough and complete guide on character color theory.
 So check out our article about character color schemes to realize how color is an attributing factor in character psychology.

 We as humans can understand and feel people’s nonverbal actions.
 This is because of our need to figure out people by their agreeableness and dominance.

-Agreeableness shows the amount of social shows the amount of social receptiveness a person portrays or how friendly they are told us.
+Agreeableness shows the number of social shows the amount of social receptiveness a person portrays or how friendly they are told us.
 This is culturally dependent.
-However, smile, energetic voice, and relaxed presence are common signs we interpret as agreeableness.
-Low agreeableness signs are angry expression and stiff stance.
+However, a smile, energetic voice, and relaxed presence are common signs we interpret as agreeableness.
+Low agreeableness signs are angry expressions and stiff stances.

 All of these physical and nonverbal attributes portrait the inner world of a character.
 They prove the connection between physical appearance, internal perception, and psychological behavior.

 It is also worth mentioning that studies suggest nonverbal behavior plays a critical role in commercial animations too.
 Take a brand mascot for example.
 What actually matters is how color and shape are combined to communicate all of the brand values.

 © Copyright DREAM FARM STUDIOS